sbslee/fuc/README.rst

 The main goal of the fuc package is to wrap some of the most frequently used commands in the field of bioinformatics into one place.

-You can use fuc for both command line interface (CLI) and application programming interface (API) whose documentations are available at `Read the Docs <https://sbslee-fuc.readthedocs.io/en/latest/>`_.
+The package supports both command line interface (CLI) and application programming interface (API) whose documentations are available at `Read the Docs <https://sbslee-fuc.readthedocs.io/en/latest/>`_.

-Currently, the following file formats are supported by fuc:
+Currently, fuc can be used to analyze, summarize, visualize, and manipulate the following file formats:

 - Sequence Alignment/Map (SAM)
 - Binary Alignment/Map (BAM)